 Probation is given for a specified amount of time as determined by a board or administrator hearing a particular case and serves as a formal notification that a particular behavior or behaviors are unacceptable under the policies set forth in the Student Handbook.
 A student is considered to not be in good disciplinary standing during the probationary period.
 A probation status may also be paired with other sanctions depending on the severity of the violation(s) and impact on the community.
 Students not meeting the expectations of probation may face housing lottery restriction, removal from campus housing, suspension, expulsion, or other sanctions depending on the severity of the subsequent violation(s) and other circumstances.
 The College need not impose probation before imposing more severe disciplinary status sanctions, up to and including suspension or expulsion.
 Depending on the circumstances, the College may impose further restrictions including but not limited to the following:

-- Restriction from serving as an resident advisor (RA) or orientation leader (OL)/coordinator (OC).
+- Restriction from serving as a resident advisor (RA), orientation leader (OL) or orientation coordinator (OC).

 - Students may apply for an OC/OL position while on probation; however their probationary status must end prior to the start date of the position.

 - Students are prohibited from applying to the RA position while on probation; however they may apply to the RA position once the probation period has ended.